bingsoup/ticket-to-ride-ai/readme.md

 ## Overview

-This project implements various artificial intelligence agents for playing the board game Ticket to Ride.
-It serves as a framework for comparing and evaluating different AI approaches.
+This project implements the engine and various artificial intelligence agents for the board game Ticket to Ride.
+The engine support player versus AI, player versus player, and AI versus AI play.
+It is intended to serve as a framework for comparing and evaluating different AI approaches.
 It can also be used by players who want to play against the strongest TTR AI available for entertainment or practice.

 The code for this program is designed to be extendable and interpretable, if you would like to add a new map or agent to the game, it should be easy.
 If you need any help, feel free to message me.